lithiumoxide/scical/README.md

 5. To-Do List
 -------------
-- Allow the user to check what modules are loaded by scical.py
+- Allow the user to check what modules are loaded by scical.py.
+- Round up numbers to certain number of decimal places by default; allow user to define number of places.

 6. Licensing
 ------------